 Let $\mathbf{x} = [x_1, \dots, x_N]$ denote the inputs to neuron $j$ from the previous layer, where $N$ is the number of neurons in that layer.
-In uGMM-NN, each neuron $j$ defines a univariate Gaussian mixture over a latent variable $y$, parameterized by learnable means $\mu_{j,k}$, variances $\sigma^2_{j,k}$, and mixing coefficients $\pi_{j,k}$ for each input $x_k$:
+In uGMM-NN, each neuron $j$ defines a univariate Gaussian mixture over a latent variable $y$, parameterized by learnable means $\mu_{j,k}$, variances $\sigma^2_{j,k}$, and mixing weights $w_{j,k}$ for each input $x_k$:

-Here, each input contributes a component to the mixture distribution.
-The number of components $N$ is thus determined by the width of the previous layer, not treated as an independent hyperparameter. \\
+Each input $x_k$ contributes one component to the mixture.
+Therefore, the number of mixture components $N$ is determined by the width of the previous layer, rather than chosen as a separate hyperparameter.\\

 Expanding the Gaussian explicitly, the probability density becomes: